mlassi/ng-detroit-calendar-app/README.md

-# members-sign-in-app
+# Calendar App
-A basic app using simple logic for members to sign in when attending ng-Detroit's meetup events.
+A basic app to add/view/update/delete events on a calendar.